co360/html-starter/test/mocha-chai-testing/chai-learn/readme.md

 https://www.chaijs.com/guide/installation/

-Normally you would use Chai with a Test Runner library such as Mocha.
-After setup, you should able to run tests with `npm test`
+Normally you would use Chai with a Test Framewwork/Runner library such as Mocha.
+However this project will only focus on chai, which you can just run NodeJS with it.